This post may contain affiliate links, for more information see our disclaimer.

 Make defined financial goals that challenge you and keep you moving forward.

 You don’t have to be rich to get help from a financial advisor.
 They can help you set goals and evaluate where you stand.
-But it’s still very important to learn at least the basics of personal finance.
+But it’s still imperative to learn at least the basics of personal finance.

 You’ll also want to research the advisor and make sure you agree with their counsel.
 Ask for proof of their track record and look for reviews online.